-Gooseberries are in season.
-And you can make one heck of a delicious coconut curry using fresh gooseberries.
-They're called avale khadi in Konkani.
+Gooseberries are available almost all year round and you can make one delicious coconut curry using fresh gooseberries.
+It's called avale khadi in Konkani.
 Paired with rice you won't ask for anything else.
 It's so yummy.
-You won't need any sides, nor papads etc for crunch.
-It's so satiating.
+You won't even need any sides, or anything crunchy like papads, vodis etc. It's so satiating.

 Preparation time: 25-30 minutes

 2. Fry them using ghee until they change colour.
 They change colour from dark green to pale green in about a minute of frying.
 Remove them off heat.
 Important step that determines taste of the khadi.

 3. Then fry cumin seeds & garlic cloves using few drops of oil.
 Fry until garlic starts to brown, cumin starts to splutter.

 4. Fry dried red chillies using few drops of oil to crispen them up.

 5. Grind gooseberries along with garlic, cumin seeds, coconut, dried red chillies, tamarind and salt into a very smooth paste using as much water as you need.

 6. Transfer it into a cooking vessel & add water to bring it to almost watery consistency.

 It'll thicken as it cooks and further thickens as it cools down.
 So keep it little watery to begin with.

 7. Bring it to a boil, then let it cook on medium heat until rawness of the masala goes off.